 Students should familiarize themselves with all of the rules, regulations, and procedures relevant to pursuing a degree at SCS and attendance at Georgetown.
-In addition to the information in this handbook, students are responsible for adhering to all policies set forth by their academic program, as well as University regulations including but not limited to: registration, withdrawal, and refund deadlines, the Honor System, the Code of Student Conduct.
-Students in the Bachelor of Arts in Liberal Studies program must also adhere to the guidelines set forth in the Undergraduate Bulletin (https://bulletin.georgetown.edu/scs).
+In addition to the information in this handbook, students are responsible for adhering to all policies set forth by the School and their academic program, as well as University regulations including but not limited to: policies set forth in the Graduate and Undergraduate Bulletins; registration, withdrawal, and refund deadlines; the Honor System; the Student Code.

-Ignorance of these rules will not be accepted as an excuse for failure to abide by them.
-Students should seek clarification from their academic advisor regarding any policies or regulations they have questions about.
+Unawareness of these rules will not be accepted as an excuse for failure to abide by them.
+Students are responsible for seeking clarification from their academic advisor regarding any policies or regulations they have questions about.